-Article 10.
-(2) In special schools for students with sensory disabilities - hearing loss, and for deaf students studying in schools in the system of preschool and school education system, training in Bulgarian sign language is conducted as a special subject.
+(2) In the special schools for students with sensory disabilities for the deaf students, studying in the schools of the system of the pre-school and school education, training in Bulgarian sign language shall be conducted as a special subject.

-(3) For deaf and deaf-blind children, according to the degree of visual and/or hearing disturbance, training for learning the Bulgarian sign language is conducted in kindergartens in a special educational direction.
+(3) For the deaf children and for the blind-deaf children according to the degree of the disturbance of the sight and / or hearing in the kindergartens shall be conducted training for studying of the Bulgarian sign language in a special educational direction.

-Additionally, the Act has articles related to the importance of school teachers becoming fluent in Bulgarian Sign Language and being taught by Bulgarian Sign Language professional educators:
+Additionally, the Act has articles related to the importance of schoolteachers to become fluent in Bulgarian Sign Language and to be taught by professional teachers of Bulgarian Sign Language.

-Lastly, article 20 specifically mentions that in higher education, deaf people will access services to Bulgarian Sign Language interpreters, additionally to the number of hours that each person is entitled to.
+Lastly, in article 21, specifically mentions that in higher education, will access services to Bulgarian Sign Language interpreters, additionally to the number of hours that each person is entitled to: